 Specially for individuals with autism, Joanne Lara who is the founder of Autism Movement Therapy combined dance and movement to come out with a strategy for cognitive redirection.
 As autistic individuals have troubles accessing or retrieving information, this sensory integration strategy connects both the left and right hemispheres of the brain by combining patterning, visual movement calculation, audile receptive processing, rhythm and sequencing into a “whole brain” cognitive thinking approach.
 Autism Movement Therapy aims to improve an individual to be more compliant when asked to complete on-task activities and to interact with typical general education peers more frequently after 12 to 14 weeks of one to two of sessions a week.
 It aims to improve behavioral, emotional, academic, social and speech, and language skills as well.
 This program is available through live classes or instructional DVD.

-Special needs children have the common symptoms of poor attention, difficulty interacting with peers, limited body awareness.
-Activities for special needs children like expression through dance or participating in group movement can help to improve these difficulties and put them on the level of their neurotypical peers.
+- Special needs children have the common symptoms of poor attention, difficulty interacting with peers, limited body awareness.
+Activities for special needs children like expression through dance or participating in group movement can help to improve these difficulties and put them on the level of their prototypical peers.